Practical Accessibility Testing for Developers

 Why accessibility testing matters

+If you’ve never heard of accessibility (a11y), the simplest way to think about it is this: it means building a website that works well for everyone — people using keyboards, people on slow connections, people with temporary injuries, and people using assistive technologies every day.
 Accessibility is not just a compliance checkbox.
-It improves the experience for everyone — people using keyboards, people on slow connections, people with temporary injuries, and people using assistive technologies every day.
+It’s a sign of a quality website.

 WCAG 2.2 AA is the standard most organizations should aim for.
 It is a legal requirement in many jurisdictions (EAA (European Accessibility Act) in the EU, ADA (Americans with Disabilities Act) in the US, etc.).